fenago/python-networking-sysadmins/development/lab_guides/Lab_5.md

 ![](./images/C13963_05_18.jpg)

-Figure 5.18: Viewing our diary dates
+Caption: Viewing our diary dates

 In this exercise, you learned how to override methods using the super function.
 This allows you to more carefully override methods in the